2 min read

 • Residual current devices (RCDs)

-• Visible damage (cuts, exposed wires, burn marks)
+• Visible damage such as cuts, exposed wires, or burn marks

 • Overheating